 Set the scenario (see section 10);

 Set the path characteristics between the victim and the interferer (relative position, interferer’s density, path loss correlation and propagation model).
-You can also add, duplicate, etc... links;
+Links can also be added, duplicated, etc...;

-In the simulation control panel you can both set the number of events to simulate and decide whether you want to run the simulation in the debug mode or not;
+The number of events to simulate can be set in the simulation control panel.
+It is also possible to choose whether to run a simulation in the debug mode or not;

-Having reviewed the scenario, you can run your simulation.
+Having reviewed the scenario, the simulation can be run.